bdeckard92/dupUT/02-Lesson-Plans/02-Advanced-CSS/README.md

 ## Module Challenge

 For the [Module 02 Challenge](../../01-Class-Content/02-Advanced-CSS/02-Challenge), students will create their first portfolio page from scratch using advanced CSS and HTML.
-This project allows students to show off their skills by incrementally adding to and improving the portfolio page that they create in this Challenge.
+This project allows students to show off their skills by incrementally adding to and improving the portfolio page.

 Students must know how to implement the following skills in order to succeed in this week's Challenge: